A GUIDE TO

 WHAT TERMS DO LENDERS OFFER?

 Bridging loans are short term deals.
 The standard range will be between one and 12 months.
 However, most providers will offer terms up to 18 months with some rising as high as 36.
 However, regulated loans – those covered by the Financial Conduct Authority – are restricted to 12 months.
+You may be required to provide bank statements.

 OTHER COMMONLY ASKED QUESTIONS